3pxh/farsketched/TaskList.md

 ## On Deck
 - [ ] Add Narrator
-- [ ] Lobby game for client?

 ## Nits
-- [ ] does guessing stage progress via timer without clicks?
 - [ ] if no images created, what happens when time runs out? (pause screen or game over?)

 ## Developer Experience
 - [ ] Run the client via vite.
 When gh tried peerjs wouldn't connect, unlike the python server.
 It would be nice for hot module reloading.
-- [ ] Having a single-component workflow where we mock data would be nice.
-Storybook seems heavyweight, but maybe something similar.
-Might take care of most of the use above too.

 ## Logging / Feedback
 - [ ] Add some logging which we can use to diagnose crashes?
 Having a host send us a stack trace as well as the set of all messages ever processed would be convenient.
 Also the ability to report in-game that something is wrong (and sends us a list of all the messages received).